Workativ Logo

 • level of vendor support

-In general, basic plans for small teams may start around $100–$500 per month, while mid-sized organizations often pay $500–$2,000 per month.
+For hr chatbots for smbs, basic plans may start around $100–$500 per month, while mid-sized organizations often pay $500–$2,000 per month.
 Enterprise HR chatbot pricing plans with advanced automation, integrations, and compliance capabilities can range from $2,000 to $10,000+ per month.

 This model works well for many organizations because it provides predictable HR chatbot subscription costs as usage grows.